tercen/product_operator/README.md

-# product
+# product operator

 ##### Description
-`product` (i.e. multiplication) operator computes the product of a set of points.
+`product` operator computes the product (i.e. multiplication) of a set of points.

 ##### Usage